Trailing spouse Netherlands 2026: Complete family reunification visa guide

 Part 3: Your partner's work rights & restrictions (the critical truth)

-Register as ZZP with tax authority.
-Start working immediately.
+Register as ZZP (freelancer) with the tax authority.
+Start working with clients.
 Cost: €150-300.
-Timeline: 1-2 weeks.
+Timeline: 1-2 weeks for registration.

 Part 4: The visa expiration crisis (what if you lose your job?)